rolsen74/rvncd/README.md

 ## Protocols:

-- Only v3.3 is supported.
+- Only v3.3 and v3.7 is supported.

 ## Authentications: